-Nebula Graph is good at handling small requests with high concurrency.
-In such scenarios, the whole graph is huge, containing maybe trillions of vertices, but the subgraphs accessed by each request are not large (containing millions of vertices or edges), and the latency of a single request is low.
-The concurrent number of such requests, i.e., the QPS, can be huge.

-On the other hand, in interactive analysis scenarios, the request concurrency is usually not high, but the subgraphs accessed by each request are large, with thousands of millions of vertices or edges.
-To lower the latency of big requests in such scenarios, you can split big requests into multiple small requests in the application, and send them to multiple Graph servers.
-This can decrease the memory used by each Graph server as well.
+- Nebula Graph 2.6.1 is good at handling small requests with high concurrency.
+In such scenarios, the whole graph is huge, containing maybe trillions of vertices or edges, but the subgraphs accessed by each request are not large (containing millions of vertices or edges), and the latency of a single request is low.
+The concurrent number of such requests, i.e., the QPS, can be huge. - On the other hand, in interactive analysis scenarios, the request concurrency is usually not high, but the subgraphs accessed by each request are large, with thousands of millions of vertices or edges.
+To lower the latency of big requests in such scenarios, you can split big requests into multiple small requests in the application, and concurrently send them to multiple graphd processes.
+This can decrease the memory used by each graphd process as well.
 Besides, you can use Nebula Algorithm for such scenarios.